MadeiraData/DynamicFilters/README.md

 ## Installation & Setup

 1. Start by forking or cloning the repository to your computer, and opening the FilterParseSearchParameters solution in Visual Studio.
+2. Creating the Database: Do one of the following:
-2. Open the DemoDB database project, and **publish** it to your local SQL Server instance.
+    - Open the DemoDB database project, and **publish** it to your local SQL Server instance.
+Or:
+    - Open the "DemoDB Setup with data.sql" script file and run it in your local SQL Server instance (this will also generate data).
 3. Open a command line with Administrator permissions and nagivate to the DemoWebApp folder.
 4. Run the following commands in the command line (to install all angular dependencies and build the app):
 ```